vaadin-component-factory/vcf-timeline/README.md

 ## Development instructions

-Build the project and install the add-on locally:
+- Build the project and install the add-on locally:
 ```
 mvn clean install
 ```
-Starting the demo server:

-Go to timeline-demo and run:
+- For starting the demo server go to timeline-demo and run:
 ```
 mvn jetty:run
 ```
 This deploys demo at http://localhost:8080

 ## How to use it